Pomax/BezierInfo-2/chapters/pointvectors3d/content.en-GB.md

 And then we're done, we found "the" normal vector for a 3D curve.
 Let's see what that looks like for a sample curve, shall we?
 You can move your cursor across the graphic from left to right, to show the normal at a point with a t value that is based on your cursor position: all the way on the left is 0, all the way on the right = 1, midway is t=0.5, etc:

-<graphics-element title="Some known and unknown vectors" src="./frenet.js"></graphics-element>
+<graphics-element title="Some known and unknown vectors" width="350" height="300" src="./frenet.js"></graphics-element>

 However, if you've played with that graphic a bit, you might have noticed something odd.
-The normal seems to "suddenly twist around" around between t=0.5 and t=0.75 - why is doing that?
+The normal seems to "suddenly twist around" around between t=0.5 and t=0.9...
+Why is doing that?

 As it turns out, it's doing that because that's how the maths works, and that's the problem with Frenet normals: while they are "mathematically correct", they are "practically problematic", and so for any kind of graphics work what we really want is a way to compute normals that just... look good.